ABorden23/UFOs/README.md

 ## Purpose:

-To build and depoy Javascript functions, create, populate and build a filter search using Javascript and HTML.
+To build and depoy JavaScript functions, create, populate and build a filter search using JavaScript and HTML.

 ## Overview: